Basic Skills Testing

 - Cell phones, pagers, or electronic devices of any type are NOT allowed in any testing session

-Students will be allowed to retest without remediation ONE time, the test may be taken no sooner than one week from the original test date.
+Students will be allowed to retest without remediation ONE time; the test may be taken no sooner than three months from the original test date.
 If the student is not successful on the retest, the student will enroll in remediation or show proof of remediation before another test will be granted.